Murder of Charlise Mutten: Body discovered and murder charge

 On 18 January, police discovered the child's body in a barrel near the Colo River, about one hour from Mount Wilson.
 Stein was arrested at his home in Surry Hills and charged with murder.
 On 13 January he had tried unsuccessfully to launch a boat at several locations after buying five 20 kg bags of sand.
 His vehicle was subsequently tracked to Colo River using GPS and CCTV records.
 The vehicle, a red Holden Colorado ute towing a boat, was sighted at Marsden Park, Drummoyne, Windsor and near the Colo River.
 A large object in the tray of the ute was no longer present after the ute left the Colo River.

-Police allege that Mutten was killed on either 11 or 12 January when she was left alone with Stein while her mother stayed overnight at a caravan park, also owned by Stein's family.
+Police allege that Mutten was killed on either 11 or 12 January when she was left alone with Stein while her mother stayed overnight at a caravan park in Lower Portland.
 Police confirmed that Charlise died from a gunshot wound from a small-calibre firearm.

+Legal proceedings

-Stein is being held on remand at Silverwater prison.
+Stein was initially held on remand at Silverwater prison.

 In December 2022, police laid additional charges against Stein, alleging he "improperly interfered with a corpse".
-Stein is also charged with firearms offences, possessing child abuse material and break and enter.
-He is scheduled to appear in court in February 2023.
+Stein was also charged with firearms offences, possessing child abuse material and break and enter.

+On 19 May 2023 at Penrith Local Court, Stein pleaded not guilty to domestic violence-related murder and improperly interfering with a corpse or human remains.
+On 19 June 2024, he was found guilty of murder.
+On 26 August 2024, Stein was sentenced to life imprisonment without the possibility of parole.

 Media identification

-The Mutten case has highlighted a New South Wales law which is harsher than every other state.
+The Mutten case has highlighted a New South Wales law which is harsher than in every other state.
 From the time that the accused is charged with a crime involving a child, the child’s name, and any information identifying them, can no longer be reported.
 This is despite the child's name being widely circulated during the earlier search for her.
 In Mutten's case, a senior family member had to give the media permission to identify her.